 Table 2: Rating of aspects of academic reading according to level of difficulty

-The data presented in Table 2 shows that the first five aspects are considered to be easier than the rest.
-This is probably because these can be transferred from one language to another (from French to English in this case),which suggests that they used the skills acquired in French as resources to deal with texts in English. challenge with the last five aspects may result fromthe students’ aforementioned limited knowledge of English: they have a problem of a shortage of vocabulary and they are not familiar with English texts.
-Therefore, using their own words, reading quickly and understanding the meaning of difficult words and specialist vocabulary pose greater challenges.
+The data presented in Table 2 indicate that the students considered the first five aspects to be easier than the rest.
+This is probably because these skills can be transferred from one language to another (from French to English in this case).For example, as Cummins (2005:4) argues, “various aspects of a bilingual's proficiency in L1 and L2 are seen as common or interdependent across languages”.
+It is possible that the students used the knowledge and literacy practices acquired in French as resources to deal with texts in English.
+The last five aspects largely depend on the student’s knowledge of the language being used and these students have a limited vocabulary in English Therefore, using their own words when taking notes from texts, reading quickly and understanding the meaning of difficult words and specialist vocabulary would pose considerable challenges.

-he essays written by some of these students reveal that they are still struggling with the ‘easier’ aspects.
+The essays written by some of these students reveal that they are still struggling with the ‘easier’ aspects of reading and writers.
 In one essay John identified key arguments made by different authors in one article.
 This essay received the following comments from the lecturer: (i) not a key argument of Dale himself, (ii) not a key point and (iii) good, but you started with the unimportant points and finished with the key points of Dale’s article.
-Even though this student pointed out that ‘identifying key ideas’ is in the neutral category for him, the above comments show that he still had difficulties with it.
-If these informants were honest in theirresponses, they might not have understood the academic literacy requirements in the new space, which suggests that these students’ previous academic institutions’ ‘ways with words’ (Heath 1983) are different from those at Wits.Failures to recognize these differences may have been the main reasons for the tensions between some of these students and some of their lecturers over the marks awarded for their assignments.
-The students argued that they deserved more, which was not the lecturers’ view.
+Even though this student pointed out that ‘identifying key ideas’ is in the neutral category for him, the above comments suggest that he still had difficulties with it.
+This contradiction between the students’ responses and their actual writing suggests that they did understand the academic literacy requirements of the new space, which implies that these students’ previous academic institutions’ ‘ways with words’ (Heath 1983) are different from those at the South African university Failure to recognize these differences may have been the main reason for the tensions between some of these students and some of their lecturers over the marks awarded for their assignments.
+The students believed they deserved higher marks than the lecturers had awarded them

-Strategies to address the challenges
+Strategies used by the students to address the challenges